miklevin/MikeLev.in/_posts/2023-05-08-python-pandas-dataframes-vs-sql-in-snowflake-data-warehouse.md

 bigger datasets, you'll already know the schemas from the sample.
 You can even design your sample queries against the sample data, and then just change the table names to the real ones when you buy the data.

-sources there and do SQL-like joins across data from different systems that you would not normally be able  meaning that no matter where else your data lives, it can ***also*** live in l.

-As a marketplace, it also brings a lot of data from other companies to your fingertips, at a price usually for anything gr you.
-If you buy the bigger datasets, you'll already know the schemas from the sample.

 After I distanced myself from the proprietary stuff and the tech liability of local database installs, I never really dove into the cloud databases.
 I